bmsookim/cellnet.pytorch/1_preprocessor/README.md

 # Mode 4 'split' : Create a train-validation split of data
 # Mode 5 'count' : Check the distribution of raw data
 # Mode 6 'check' : Check the distribution of train/val split
+# Mode 7 'aug'   : Augment the training data sample
-# Mode 6 'exit'  : Terminate the program
+# Mode 8 'exit'  : Terminate the program
 ##########################################################

 Enter mode name :